richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 To add Rostruct's source to your retriever, download the `Rostruct.lua` asset from your preferred release of Rostruct from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).

 This file should end with `#!lua return Rostruct`.
-Since you're going to use Rostruct, you should remove that line, and you can use Rostruct!
+Since you're going to use Rostruct, all you have to do is remove that line!

 Although this bloats up your file, unlike the first method, you can use Rostruct immediately.